 - Read-only instance: a single-node (with no slave) instance that supports read requests.
 A read-only instance cannot exist independently; instead, it must be in an RO group.

 The MySQL master/slave binlog sync feature is adopted for read-only instances, which can sync the changes in the master instance (source database) to all read-only instances.
 Given the single-node architecture (without a slave) of read-only instances, repeated attempts to restore a failing read-only instance will be made.
 Therefore, you are recommended to choose an RO group over a read-only for higher availability.

-- Read-only instances can be purchased only for high-IO GTID-enabled master instances on MySQL 5.6 or above with the InnoDB engine at a specification of 1 GB memory and 50 GB disk capacity or above.
-If your master instance is below this specification, please upgrade it first.
+Read-only instances can be purchased only for source instances of high-availability edition on MySQL 5.6 or above with the InnoDB engine at a specification of 1 GB memory and 50 GB disk capacity or above.
+If your source instance is below this specification, please upgrade it first.

 - The minimum specification of a read-only instance is 1 GB memory and 50 GB disk capacity and must be at least 1.1 times the storage capacity used by the master instance.

 - A master instance can create up to 5 read-only instances.

 - Backup and rollback features are not supported.